matarina/pyrola.nvim/README.md

 ## Contributing

-Contributions are not only welcome but encouraged! `pyrola` is in its nascent stages and is actively maintained.
+Contributions are  welcome ! `pyrola` is in its nascent stages and is actively maintained.
 Any reported issues will receive prompt attention.
 For enhanced image rendering capabilities, terminal graphic protocols such as Kitty or Sixel are not yet supported within the Neovim terminal buffer, as discussed in [this issue](https://github.com/neovim/neovim/issues/30889).
 Stay tuned for future developments and improvements!